RyanKn1ght/CaspPhos/README.md

 ```

 ## Custom dataset errors

-If python throws something like this:
+If Python throws one of these:

 ```
 results_ST = np.column_stack((ids, position,predictions_t[:, 1]))